EBI-Metagenomics/mgnify-metagenomics-360/docs/source/Comparative_metagenomics.rst

 Normalization methods, alpha & beta diversity, and differentially abundant taxa
 ###############################################################################

 In this practical session we aim to demonstrate how the MGnifyR tool can be used to fetch data and metadata of a MGnify metagenomic analyisis.
 With this data, we show how to generate diversity metrics for comparative metagenomics.
 Finally, we will run an analisys to detect differentially abundant taxa.
-The dataset is the TARA ocean metagenomic study corresponding to size fractions for prokaryotes `MGYS00002008. <https://www.ebi.ac.uk/metagenomics/studies/MGYS00002008#overview>`_ Find more information about the `TARA Ocean Project. <https://fondationtaraocean.org/en/expedition/tara-oceans/>`_
+The dataset is the TARA ocean metagenomic study (WMS) corresponding to size fractions for prokaryotes `MGYS00002008. <https://www.ebi.ac.uk/metagenomics/studies/MGYS00002008#overview>`_ Find more information about the `TARA Ocean Project. <https://fondationtaraocean.org/en/expedition/tara-oceans/>`_

-The data we are using are abundance table of taxonomic profiles gerated through the MGnify pipeline version 5.0.
+The data we are using are abundance tables of taxonomic profiles gerated through the MGnify pipeline version 5.0.

 |workflow|\